ory/sdk/clients/client/typescript/docs/OAuth2Api.md

 let subject: string; //The subject to list the consent sessions for. (default to undefined) let pageSize: number; //Items per Page  This is the number of items per page to return.
 For details on pagination please head over to the [pagination documentation](https://www.ory.sh/docs/ecosystem/api-design#pagination). (optional) (default to 250) let pageToken: string; //Next Page Token  The next page token.
-For details on pagination please head over to the [pagination documentation](https://www.ory.sh/docs/ecosystem/api-design#pagination). (optional) (default to '1') let loginSessionId: string; //The login session id to list the consent sessions for. (optional) (default to undefined)
+For details on pagination please head over to the [pagination documentation](https://www.ory.sh/docs/ecosystem/api-design#pagination). (optional) (default to undefined) let loginSessionId: string; //The login session id to list the consent sessions for. (optional) (default to undefined)

 const { status, data } = await apiInstance.listOAuth2ConsentSessions(